Protein Intake Calculator

 How Much Protein Do You Need?

 Protein is the building block for muscle growth.
-This macronutrient that not only builds muscle, but also helps your body retain muscle mass as you age.
+This macronutrient not only builds muscle, but also helps your body retain muscle mass as you age.

 Optimal protein intake will be based on your specific goals and current weight.
 Protein intake is calculated as a percentage of your total caloric intake or may also be based on your weight.